kbsecret-dump-fields - dump the fields of a kbsecret(1) record

 By default, it prints the fields in name: value format, where name is the field's name (e.g., password in a login record) and value is the stored value for that field (e.g., hunter2 for a password).

-The output format can be configured via the -x
+The output format can be configured via the -x, --terse and -i, --ifs options

 to make it more suitable for scripting.